mdsumner/gibble/cran-comments.md

 ## Reverse dependencies

-The one revdep tabularaster passes check against this version.
+The two revdeps silicate and tabularaster passes check against this version.